 - 3 registrations 5% discount for each delegate - If you register 4 people at the same time you are entitled to a 10% discount for each delegate - If you register 5 people or more people at the same time you are entitled to a 15% discount for each delegate.

-One-day only?
+One-part only?
 We do accept bookings for attending one day only (either day 1 or day 2).
-To organise a one-day booking, please contact Jenna (details above).
+To organise a one-day booking, please contact Hayley: jenna@tved.net.au or phone (03) 8601 7729.

 Conference Papers